betterscientificsoftware/bssw.io/CuratedContent/InclusivityBugs.md

 Author(s) | Mark C. Miller
 Focus | Inclusive Communication

-The above resource discusses inclusivity bugs steming from the use of commonly used language idioms.
+The above resource discusses inclusivity bugs stemming from the use of commonly used language idioms.

 <!---
 Publish: yes